donleon1/numbergamesConcept/README.md

 A game that works on simple logics with a one playerand two player option.

-The aim of the game is to have the most marbles in your cotainer by the end game.
+The aim of the game is to have the most marbles in your container by the end game.

 More insctructions coming soon!